midas-research/audino/README.md

 3. User-Level Projects, Tasks, and Jobs: Easily manage your annotation projects, tasks, and jobs at the user level for improved organization and efficiency.

-4. Flexible Label Creation: Enjoy flexibility in creating and customizing labels, adapting to your specific annotation requirements.
+4. Flexible Label Creation: Enjoy the flexibility in creating and customizing labels, adapting to your specific annotation requirements.

 5. Export in JSON Format: Download annotated data in JSON format for seamless integration with other tools and platforms.